zhangbsn-gt/developer.gov.sg/collections/_technologies/platform/virtual-intelligent-chat-assistant.md

 ### What is VICA?

-VICA is a virtual assistant platform for agencies to build and train chatbots.
+VICA is a platform for agencies to build and train chatbots.
 Some examples of chatbots built using VICA include Gov.sg on WhatsApp, COVID-19 Info Bot, and COVID-19 Chat for Biz.

 ### Why Should VICA be Adopted?